tunnelbanejakten/wp-tuja/README.md

 Configuring e-mail: You must install some kind of e-mail plugin in order for Wordpress to be able to send e-mail.
 One such plugin is https://wordpress.org/plugins/wp-mail-smtp/.

+Remember to change Permalink format to "Post name" (or at least not "Plain").

+# Integration Tests

+There are a number of integration tests for verifying that the basic use cases are working.

+The tests are written in Javascript (using the Jest framework) and use Puppeteer (which uses Google Chrome) for browser automation.

+Prerequisites:

+* Install `node`
+* Install `yarn`
+* Run `yarn` in directory `tests/integration`

+Running the test:

+* Open a terminal in `./` and run `docker-compose up`
+* Open a terminal in `./tests/integration` and run `yarn test:visible`

+You can alternatively run `yarn test` if you don't want to see the browser window during testing.

 # Debugging

 Open shell to Wordpress installation: